-Like all GSDs and other herding breeds that we have in rescue, Harrison will need training, consistency, boundaries, and lots of activity and socialization, in order to be a well-balanced, well-behaved dog.
+Like all GSDs and other herding breeds that we have in rescue, Harry will need training, consistency, boundaries, and lots of activity and socialization, in order to be a well-balanced, well-behaved dog.
 This sweet boy would make a great addition to an active home that will provide the love, structure, good leadership, activity and mental stimulation that she needs.
-Because of that, Harrison's ideal owner will have prior GSD, or similar breed experience.
+Because of that, Harry's ideal owner will have prior GSD, or similar breed experience.
 Even if you exercise and play with your dog daily in your fenced yard, please remember that you MUST still take your dog out on daily walks and outings, in order to provide sufficient stimulation, ward off boredom, and work on leash skills and manners.

-Harrison's adoption fee is $395, all of which goes back into offseting our high-cost vetting expenses and rescuing more dogs.
+Harry's adoption fee is $395, all of which goes back into offseting our high-cost vetting expenses and rescuing more dogs.
 We are a 100% volunteer-run rescue group and rely on adoption fees and donations to continue saving lives.
 Adoption fees include spay/neuter, current on age-appropriate vaccinations, fecal, deworming, flea/tick and heartworm preventative, heartworm tested if old enough (and treated if positive), and microchipped.
 Please visit http://heartlandgsrescue.rescuegroups.org/info/adoption for more information about our adoption process and requirements, and to apply.

-Harrison's Sponsorship Options
+Harrison aka Harry's Sponsorship Options

 One Time Sponsorship